LASIK and Other Vision Procedures

 Lens Implants

-RLE (Refractive Lensectomy ) or CLE (Clear Lensectomy
+RLE (Refractive Lens Exchange) or CLE (Clear Lens Exchange)

 Refractive Surgery Treatment for:

-RLE (Refractive Lensectomy ) or CLE (Clear Lensectomy) is a refractive surgery procedure where the eye surgeon removes the internal lens of the eye (as in a cataract operation) and inserts a lens implant of a stronger power inside the eye.
-The refractive surgeon will calculate the power of the replacement lens implant through special measurements of the length and curvature of the eye, which are then entered into a special computer formula.
+RLE/CLE is a vision correction procedure where the refractive surgeon removes the internal lens of the eye (just like in a cataract surgery operation) and inserts an artificial intraocular lens implant (IOL) of a stronger power inside the eye.
+The eye surgeon will calculate the power of the replacement lens implant through special measurements of the length and curvature of the eye, which are then entered into a special computer formula.
+RLE, which stands for "Refractive Lens Exchange" (sometimes referred to as Refractive Lensectomy) and CLE, which stands for Clear Lens Exchange (sometimes referred to as Clear Lensectomy), are different terms but refer to the same procedure.

-For more information, please see our Lens Implants (IOL) Discussion page.
+For more details on lens implants, please see our Lens Implants (IOL) discussion page.

 Phakic Implants